Reeveli/SPG-Template/README.md

  - ZEN showcase modules: Showcase modules for all ZEN dynamic dialog options, are only visible when in editor preview (so not during actual missions)
  - Change post processing effects for all players (effects the same as found in SPG addon options)
  - Reeveli's Rectricted Zeus: Promote player to RZ.
 Part of the experimental RZ system.
 Do not use unless you know what you are doing
+ - Reeveli's Maplocation modules: Modules for removing existing map locations and adding new ones.
+Note that new added locations are not visible in the curator view.

 ## Curator Context Actions